GAYU-GITT/Health-Assistant/README.md

-A web application tracks the food a person eats throughout the day, keeping a score on calories.
+A web application which tracks the food a person eats throughout the day, keeping a score on calories.